 Pigeons are highly problematic as they prefer to nibble the fresh leaves.
 Generally, birds have always been an issue with brassicas as thy eat seedlings, buds, leaves and so on.
 It is best to cover the young plants with netting or fleece.

 Club root leads to distortion on the plant with wilted yellow leaves and is caused by a virus.
 The best treatment is to add lime which raises the pH but it is best not to grow on affected soil until the issue has cleared.

 Cabbage root fly is a white larvae which attacks most brassicas.
 They are about 5 cm (2in) long and feed on the roots just below the soil surface.
 Like vine weevil, that eat roots which causes general plant wilt and death.

 The Cabbage White butterfly lays eggs on the leaves in late summer and the caterpillars can easily strip a plant.
 The best treatment is to hand-pick or spray with pyrethrum, deltamethrin or a form of cyhalothrin.
 Insect-proof mesh or fine netting (5-7mm mesh size) works but there must be suitable distance from the leaves to prevent the butterfly laying its eggs.

 Clubroot Resistant Varieties To Try.
-If clubroot is a major issue on your soil, then try the Brassicas collection from Simply Seeds which has four resistant varieties for sowing.
+If clubroot is a major issue on your soil, then try these four resistant varieties for sowing.
 They include a cauliflower (cv.Clapton), brussel sprout (cv.
 Crispus), calabrese (cv.
 Monclano) and the cabbage (cv.
 Kilaton).